cubicoder/cubicoder.github.io/tutorials/1-12-2/2018-06-20-first-block.md

 Now that we’ve added a basic item, let’s add a basic block.
 The process for this is very similar to adding an item.
 The only difference is that we actually have to add a block and an item.
 This is because a block in Minecraft exists in two places: in the world, as a `Block`, and in the inventory as an `ItemBlock`, which is an item that corresponds to a `Block`.
 Let’s get started!

-Begin by creating a new class in `cubicoder.init` named `ModBlocks`.
+Begin by creating a new class in `cubicoder.tutorialmod.init` named `ModBlocks`.
 This will be exactly like the `ModItems` class, except for blocks.

 ```java
 package cubicoder.tutorialmod.init;